 If you, like me, prefer utility kilts with only few buttons and slide pockets instead of cargo ones, this is the utility kilt to buy.

 The design is clean and straight-forward.
 And the kilt need not be black.
-This model is available in no less than 14 colours, I can tell from the website.
-Maybe the fabric is not as good as the one, Utilikilts use for The Mocker, perhaps it is not sewn with the same precision.
-But considring, the price, when writing this, is only 1/5-that of the Utilikilt Mocker, it certainly is a best buy.
+This model is available in no less than 15 colours, and it can be ordered to exactly fit you.
+Maybe the fabric is not as good as the one, Utilikilts use for The Mocker, perhaps it is not sewn with quite the same precision.
+But considering, that the price, when writing this, is only

 Championkilts Black Stylish Utilikilt.